Threeeyeking/Snake-Game-V1/README.md

 ## Getting Started

-To visit the deployed site click the following link []() or launch source code in your live server or web browser.
+To visit the deployed site click the following link []() , launch source code in your live server, or web browser.

 ## Built with